boostorg/redis/README.md

    }
 ```

+See the `examples` directory for more examples.

-## Tutorial
+## Installation

 This library is header only.
 To use it include the following header in
-one of your source files e.g. aedis.cpp
+one of your source files e.g. `aedis.cpp`

 ```cpp
 #include <aedis/src.hpp>